 The shooting mode button (Fn2) on the top panel allows you to switch between “Program (P)” and “Shutter Speed Priority (S)” (when the aperture is set to Auto) and between “Aperture Priority (A)” and “Manual (M)” (when the aperture is set to Manual).
 These selections can be assigned to a function button of your choice in Function (Fn) Setting.

 Face Detection / Eye Detection

-Using the new sensor in conjunction with the X-Processor 4, gives an advanced level of face tracking performance.
-The photographer has the ability to identify and capture even easier than before, difficult subjects like a person inside profile.
+Using the new sensor in conjunction with the X-Processor 4 gives an advanced level of face tracking performance.
+The photographer has the ability to identify and capture even easier than before, difficult subjects like a person inside the profile.
 In the Eye AF mode, you can even specify which of the subject’s eyes you want the camera to prioritize.
 This is particularly useful in portraiture, which commands focusing accuracy with a very shallow depth of field.
 The touchscreen panel or Focus Lever can be used to select which of a crowd of faces detected you want the camera to track, focus and adjust exposure to.

 EXIF / VOICE MEMO